AdobeDocs/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 # Set up local Dispatcher Tools

+>[!CONTEXTUALHELP]
+>id="aemcloud_localdev_dispatcher"
+>title="Local Dispatcher Tools"
+>abstract="Dispatcher is an integral part of the overall Experience Manager architecture and should be part of local development set up.
+The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally."
+>additional-url="https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/content-delivery/disp-overview.html" text="Dispatcher in the Cloud"
+>additional-url="https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html" text="Download AEM as a Cloud Service SDK"

 Adobe Experience Manager (AEM)'s Dispatcher is a Apache HTTP Web server module that provides a security and performance layer between the CDN and AEM Publish tier.
 Dispatcher is an integral part of the overall Experience Manager architecture and should be part of local development set up.

 The AEM as a Cloud Service SDK includes the recommended Dispatcher Tools version, that facilitates configuring, validating and simulating Dispatcher locally.
 Dispatcher Tools is comprised of: